How To Choose Your Adv Bike Helmet – Ultimate Guide

 There are countless lid options in the market but the style of rides that you go on can influence directly the helmet type choice on your hands, for it affects one of the most important factors to take into consideration.
 Comfort.

-In fact, you don’t have to wear an adventure helmet to travel on an adv bike, or going on an adventure motorcycle travel.
+In fact, you don’t have to wear an adventure helmet to travel on an adv bike or go on an adventure motorcycle travel.
 It’s your riding, your helmet, and above all your comfort and protection.

 When it comes down to choosing there are 4 types to consider: Road, Off-Road, Modular, and Adventure Helmets.